-- Contact Amy Putzer, Director of Programs, at 920-426-3993 to discuss your proposal prior to starting your initial grant application.
+- Call Amy Putzer, Director of Programs, at 920-426-3993 to discuss your proposal well in advance of the application deadline and prior to starting your initial grant application.

 - Submit an Initial Grant Application describing your proposed project before the February 15 deadline.
 If your request is for a regional collaborative project, please use the Regional Grant Application Form

-- If invited, participate in an interview with grant committee members during the week of May 4, 2015.
+- If invited, participate in an interview with grant committee members in May.